Mozu/PayWithAmazon/README.md

 3. Now you're prepared to generate your upload configuration!
 Have on hand:
     - The application key for the app you just created
     - Your Developer Center login
-    - The Application Key and Shared Secret for your sync app Got all those?
+   Got those?
 OK, in your `AmazonPay` directory you cloned from Git, run:
    ```sh
    $ yo mozu-app --config
    ```